andykitchen/mlai-hacknight-project/README.md

-# mlai-hacknight-project
+# MLAI Hacknight Project

-MLAI Hacknight Project
+### [Current Status] - Need to complete cleaning and formatting of data

 Our learning hacking project is to train a neural network to tell the difference between photos of different people in the group.

 We are keeping it simple at first

 Basic Steps